Miya Takeuchi crowned MVP, banners All-Star Five

 SEREMBAN (Malaysia) - Miya Takeuchi gave Japan another reason to celebrate after being named as the Most Valuable Player (MVP) of the FIBA U16 Women's Asia Cup 2025, Sunday night at the Karisma Arena.

-The heady 1.61 M (5'3") point guard earned the coveted award after leading the tournament in points and assists as she finished with averages of 19.4 points and 6.6 assists, along with 3.8 rebounds in five games.
+The heady 1.61 M (5'3") floor general earned the coveted award after finishing the tournament as its leader in both points and assists with averages of 19.4 points and 6.6 assists, along with 3.8 rebounds in five games.

-That included a 25-point, 7-rebound, 4-assist showing to lead her side to a 71-58 victory over China in an all-East Asia Third-Place Game to salvage a bronze medal after they fell short of returning to the Final.
+That included a 25-point, 7-rebound, 4-assist showing to lead her side to a 71-58 victory over China in an all-East Asia Third-Place Game to salvage a bronze medal and ensure Japan will keep their medal streak alive.

 By taking the plum, Takeuchi bannered the Tournament All-Star Five, in which she's joined by Madison Ryan and Isabel Smith of champions Australia, China's Li Yuanshan, and Emilia Ainley of New Zealand.